Browse our frequently asked questions

 Yes, you can definitely lead if you wish to!
-Just let your guide know and they will do a quick review with you at the base, to make sure you are using best practices in your anchor and belay procedures.
+Just let your guide know and they will go through a review with you to make sure you are using best practices in your anchor and belay procedures.
 We typically suggest letting the guide lead the first pitch, and then depending on how you feel on the rock, you can decide how you want to proceed thereafter

 I climb indoors only.
 What level can I expect to climb outdoors?

 Climbers that only have indoor experience often feel frustrated with their performance when they climb outdoors in Rio de Janeiro.
 Most of the routes in Rio demand confidence and precision in smearing and edging on tiny holds - skills that are not well developed by indoor rock climbing practice.
 Furthermore, climbing outdoors brings additional elements that a gym climber may not be used to, such as height and fatigue after climbing several pitches.
 As such, we recommend starting with a route that is a couple of grades lower than what you climb in the gym

 Is there a minimum age to participate in a guided climb?